 The school’s Creative and Performing Arts Faculty provide opportunities for students to explore their creative interests and develop their skills.
 Each term art clubs, music groups and the choir meet to practice or prepare for showcase events.

 Students across the year groups have been involved in staging school productions including the “Wizard of Oz”, “Jungle Book” and “Sweeney Todd”.
-The 2017 production of Annie includes a cast of students from across the year groups.
+The 2017 production of Annie included a cast of students from across the year groups.
 Smaller drama groups present a range of productions each year, an Art Exhibition showcases the work or our art and photography students and the popular Christmas and summer concerts involve our orchestras, choirs and music groups.

 We also work closely with the School’s Music Service to enable students to learn a musical instrument.
 For further information on these opportunities, please contact the school to speak to the Curriculum Area Leader for Creative and Performing Arts.